SubalakshmiShanthosi/WebApplicationDev/README.md

 # TODO : Customisation

-1. Custom Validation of Form
+1. Custom Validation of Form.
-2. Form with a nice UI for pick list a option from limited dropdown fields
+2. Form with a nice UI for pick list a option from limited dropdown fields.
-3. Django tests to validate all cases (functional and non functional)
+3. Django tests to validate all cases (functional and non functional).